syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-HTML-to-PDF.md

 ### Steps to disable IE warning while performing HTML To PDF using the IE rendering engine

-The local HTML file is converted to pdf while performing HTML To PDF conversion using the IE rendering engine.
-The PDF is generated with the following default IE warning message:
+By default, the PDF document generated with the IE rendering engine comes with the following warning message.

 ![IEWarning message in the PDF Document](Convert-HTML-To-PDF/htmlconversion_images/IEWarning.png)

-DisableIEWarning API helps to remove the default IE warning from the PDF document, you can also try our [Blink](https://help.syncfusion.com/file-formats/pdf/convert-html-to-pdf/blink) or [WebKit](https://help.syncfusion.com/file-formats/pdf/convert-html-to-pdf/webkit) engines.
+please refer to the below code snippet to use the DisableIEWarning API to remove the default IE warning from the PDF document.

-The following code snippet illustrates how to remove default IE warning message from the PDF document:

 {% tabs %}